How Much Does a Garage Conversion cost & does it Require Planning Permission & a Building Warrant?

 Yes, yes, yes is the short answer, as it is treated as a conversion from a garage to form a habitable space.

-Maybe you are not sure what a Building Warrant is if that’s the case you can read all about the Here
+Maybe you are not sure what a Building Warrant is if that’s the case you can read all about this Here

 Below is a list of some of the main Building standards concerning Garage Conversions.